ECM3432/Chalkstone-Council/README.md

 # Chalkstone Issue Tracking System

 ## Purpose
 The Chalkstone Issue Tracking System was developed to support Chalkstone Council in managing and addressing public and staff-reported infrastructure issues efficiently.
-The platform allows users to report, track, and analyze problems such as potholes, graffiti, fly-tipping, and broken streetlights.
+The platform allows users to report, track, and analyse problems such as potholes, graffiti, fly-tipping, and broken streetlights.

 ## Aims
 - Enable public users and staff to log issues quickly and accurately.